 Seller Closing Costs in Florida: How Much Will You Pay?

 People sell their homes for various reasons, from moving for a job to downsizing during retirement to getting a divorce.
-No matter the reason, most people look forward to the profits they will reap when they sell their house.
+No matter the reason, most people look forward to the profits theywill reap when they sell their house.

 Selling your house can result in a significant profit - but you should also consider closing costs.
 From title searches to documentary stamp taxes to commissions, these costs can add up to as much as 5 to 10% of the total sale price of your home.
 A Tampa area realtor can help you get maximum value for your home sale.